 Description: Students will develop academic skills that relate directly to a variety of daily routines including shopping, cooking, reading, writing and mathematics.
-This class will also provide an introduction to community resources and reinforce skills related to independent living.

-Prerequisites: IEP team recommendation.
-This class is for students who will graduate on a modified course of study and are tested on the alternate assessment.
+This class will also introduce community resources and reinforce skills for independent living.
+Prerequisites: IEP team recommendation; for students graduating on a modified course of study and who are tested on alternate assessment.